Skinwalkers (2007 film): Release

-Skinwalkers purchased the American distribution rights and international sales rights to Skinwalkers in 2005 and was selling international rights to the film at the Cannes Film Festival in all territories except Germany.
+Lionsgate purchased the American distribution rights and international sales rights to Skinwalkers in 2005 and was selling international rights to the film at the Cannes Film Festival in all territories except Germany.
 The film was scheduled for release in 2006.
 The film premiered in Los Angeles and New York on 10 August 2007.

 The film was not widely released, appearing at its peak on 745 screens during the course of its 21/2 week run.
 The film grossed $553,520 on its opening weekend in the US and a total of slightly more than $1 million domestically.
 The film grossed $2.5 million worldwide.

 Reception

-On review aggregator website Rotten Tomatoes the film has an approval rating of 13% based on 38 reviews, with an average rating of 3.5/10.
+On review aggregator website Rotten Tomatoes the film has an approval rating of 11% based on 37 reviews, with an average rating of 3.5/10.
 The site's critical consensus reads, "Skinwalkers is an atrociously-acted project whose unoriginal and ineptly-staged action sequences remind viewers of far better werewolf and action movies."

 Skinwalkers had no advance screenings for critics, though Lionsgate did provide DVD screeners to those who asked.
 Maitland McDonagh of TVGuide.com noted that "the emphasis is more on conventional action than on man-to-wolf metamorphosis effects and the subsequent beastly mayhem," and said the movie was "briskly paced and features a couple of clever twists on genre conventions before getting bogged down".
 Frank Lovece of Film Journal International said that, "Before flagging toward the end to become a second-rate Terminator 2, this Canadian-made action drama sparks an old-fashioned B-movie charge—it's welcome-to-the-grindhouse all over again with such delicious conceits as a town of werewolf-citizens and a pistol-packing grandma going it gangsta-style".
 Despite the praise given to the creature effects by Stan Winston, the film received mostly negative reviews.